 diskutil lista second time.
 Your USB drive’s path will most likely be the last one.
 In any case, it will be one which wasn’t present before.
 In this example, you can see that there is now a /dev/disk6 which wasn’t previously present.

 $ diskutil unmountDisk /dev/disk6

-Increasing the blocksize (bs) will speed up the write progress, but will also increase the chances of creating a bad USB stick.
+4m.
+Additionally, increasing the blocksize (bs) will speed up the write progress, but will also increase the chances of creating a bad USB drive.
 Using the given value on macOS/OS X has produced reliable images consistently.

 Imaging the USB drive can take a good amount of time, over half an hour is not unusual, as the sample output below shows.
 Be patient!

 The dd command provides no feedback until it’s completed, but if your drive has an access indicator, you’ll probably see it flickering from time to time.
 The time to

 dd the image across will depend on the speed of the system used, USB drive itself, and USB port it’s inserted into.
 Once dd has finished imaging the drive, it will output something that looks like this:

 893+1 records in 893+1 records out 3748147200 bytes transferred in 915.043994 secs (4096139 bytes/sec)